Premier League Darts 2018 Betting: Week 6

 The night ends with World Champion Rob Cross taking on Michael Smith who sits at the top of the table.
 Smith has been impressive but this is his biggest test to date with Cross listed as favourite at a top price of 10/11 with Sport Pesa.

-Victory for Smith follows at 13/5 with Unibet and 888Sport while the draw is quoted at 7/2 with Bet365.
+Victory for Smith follows at 13/5 with Unibet while the draw is quoted at 7/2.
 The table topper has shown enough form to suggest he can upset those odds but we think this is another game where the price on the stronger thrower offers some decent value.

 We’ll start with that final game because Smith has to lose at some point and while Cross started this competition slowly with two straight defeats, the World Champion has recovered to put two consecutive wins on the board.